oceanprotocol/ocean.py/READMEs/simple-remote.md

 ```

-### The Rest
+## 2. Publish Data NFT & Datatoken

-From here on, everything is the same as local.
+From here on, the code's is the same as local.

 From [simple-flow](data-nfts-and-datatokens-flow.md), do:
-- [x] Setup in Python: Create Alice's wallet
 - [x] Publish Data NFT & Datatoken: Create a data NFT
 - [x] Publish Data NFT & Datatoken: Create a datatoken from the data NFT